yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript/chapter8/en.md

 ###Wrap it up: Add Creation and Disposable Logic in checkAndReload Method
 When the map is moved, we should also call *loadObject* method to recreate the "Coins & Rocks".

-And also we sould remove all unused objects by calling *removeObjects* method.
+And also we should remove all unused objects by calling *removeObjects* method.

 Here is the code snippets:
 ```